centreon/centreon-documentation/fr/integrations/open-tickets/ot-service-now.md

 ## Possibilities

-As of now, the provider is able to retrieve the following objects from Itop:
+As of now, the provider is able to retrieve the following objects from ServiceNow:

   - Categories
   - Subcategories